Open call · Coming soon

 Each theme explores a dimension of human life being reshaped by emerging technologies.

 For every theme, we seek two films: one examining the risks, one the opportunities.
+Themes launch sequentially throughout the programme.
 Briefs are co-created with leading thinkers in each field.

 01